 May 2015 The Alice bookmobile arrives.
 This new bookmobile is helped made possible by the estate gift of Margaret and Hugh McCausland – longtime Friends of the Library volunteers and book lovers.

 December 2016 The Learn & Play Bus arrives.
-This mobile classroom makes sure preschool-age children develop through playing, talking, reading, singing and writing so that they’re all set to read when they enter school.
+This unique mobile classroom makes sure preschool-age children develop through playing, talking, reading, singing and writing so that they are all set to read when they enter school.

-April 9, 2017 At the annual Wilder Society Tea, Dr. Glenn and Claire Swogger were honored for their lead gift for a new outdoor space to include a pavilion, amphitheater and eating area.
+April 9, 2017 At the annual Wilder Society Tea, Dr. Glenn and Claire Swogger were honored for their lead gift for a new outdoor space to include a sun room, amphitheater and eating area.
 Construction is to begin in 2018.

 April 26, 2017Dolly Parton’s Imagination Library launched at the Topeka Main Post Office joined by Postmaster Sheryl Stark.
 With major funding from The Library Foundation, the library and United Way of Greater Topeka partnered to make this free book program available to all Shawnee County children birth to 5 years old.